MohamedSuwan/Mohamed-20Suwan/README.md

 [Historical Weather Data Analysis](https://github.com/MohamedSuwan/Weather-Data)

--Web Scraping: scraping the historical hourly data from a website using Selenium
+- Web Scraping: scraping the historical hourly data from a website using Selenium
--Data cleansing: cleaning, modifying using regular expression, and converting the data into a CSV file for better handling -Data Visualization: more cleaning and analysis of the data to get the useful data for visualization and reporting using pandas and Matplotlib -Power BI Dashboard: telling the story through visuals
+- Data cleansing: cleaning, modifying using regular expression, and converting the data into a CSV file for better handling
+- Data Visualization: more cleaning and analysis of the data to get the useful data for visualization and reporting using pandas and Matplotlib
+- Power BI Dashboard: telling the story through visuals

 <br>